EuroLinux/eurolinux-migration-scripts/README.md

 ### Removing distro-provided kernel

-Once the script has finished, there will still be a distro-provided kernel running and maybe some other ones if you ran the script with the `-b` option - especially those installed from third-party repositories.
+Once the script has finished, there will still be a distro-provided kernel running and maybe some other ones if you ran the script without the `-w` option - especially those installed from third-party repositories.
 In order to remove it and related packages such as *kernel-devel*, *kernel-headers*, etc. an additional script has been created: *remove_kernels.sh*.

 The script will be launched automatically if a system has already successfully migrated to EuroLinux.
 The default behavior is to remove everything that is not